Embedded components overview

 Save payment method data without expanding your PCI scope.
 This component is a modal that opens over content, and is designed only for storing payment methods.

 Which component is right for you depends on whether you need to make transactions, save payment method data, or both.
 For example, if you need to both save a payment method and execute payments, the EmbeddedMethod UI might be the best choice.
 If you just need to make transactions from your website or app, the VirtualTerminal UI could be the right choice.
-Overall, the EmbeddedMethod UI is our most popular and flexible option.
+Overall, the EmbeddedMethod UI is the most popular and flexible option.

 You can extend the EmbeddedMethod UI and PayMethod UI components even further by using a flow designed around returning a temporary payment token.
 See Extend Embedded Components with the Temporary Token Flow for more.